sam-doomguy/documentation-api/Reports.md

 ## List all Reports
 This end point allows you to query all reports that you have access to, based on the query parameters provided.

-Admins, power users, and read only users have access to all reports.
+Admins, Power users, and Read-Only users have access to all reports.
 Includes account, group and organisation reports.

-Users only have access to account reports that they have been granted access to
+Users only have access to account reports that they have been granted access to.

-Please note only up to one years worth of reports will be returned
+Please note only up to one year's worth of reports will be returned.

-Reports will be ordered based on how recent the report was created.
+Reports will be ordered based on the report's creation date.

 ##### Endpoints:
 `GET /reports`